The yeast

 chemicals.

-Considering the wide variety of Candida symptoms most doctors fail to diagnose the yeast infection and patients are usually told that it is a stress or psychiatric problem at best or that they are hypochondriacs at worst before arriving at the correct cause.
+Considering the wide variety in the list of Candida symptoms most doctors fail to diagnose the yeast infection and patients are usually told that it is a stress or psychiatric problem at best or that they are hypochondriacs at worst before arriving at the correct cause.
 Correcting the root cause requires holistic therapy.
 It will not only relieve the symptoms but also help you to permanently get rid of the Candidiasis safely and effectively.